The Dance of the Twisted Bull: Concept and creative process

-The Dance of the Twisted Bull (Spring/Summer 2002) is the nineteenth collection by British designer Alexander McQueen for his eponymous fashion house.
+The Dance of the Twisted Bull (Spring/Summer 2002) is the nineteenth collection McQueen designed for his eponymous fashion house.
 It was inspired by Spanish culture and art, particularly the traditional clothing worn for flamenco dancing and bullfighting – traje de flamenca and traje de luces, respectively.
 The romantic, feminine collection incorporated ruffled and polka-dotted flamenco dresses, ornamented short jackets in the vein of the matador's traditional chaquetilla, and sharply tailored suits, the latter a McQueen staple.
 Some designs appeared to reference The Tailor's Pattern Book, a 1589 book of patterns by Spanish mathematician Juan de Alcega.
 Other historicist elements included corsets, which appeared integrated into garments and as outerwear.
 The collection's primary palette was red, black, and white.
 The darker colours of some ensembles referenced the moody work of Spanish painter Francisco Goya, and architectural elements referenced Spanish architect Antoni Gaudí.
 Writing in 2012, fashion historian Judith Watt noted that the collection's highly-feminine styling was in line with trends for 2002, although she also found a significant influence from sportswear.

 McQueen described his customer for Twisted Bull as a woman wanting to look sexy at a nightclub, and consequently the collection had sexuality front and centre.
 Many outfits were styled to expose cleavage.
 Dresses were skintight, and some ensembles had cutouts exposing skin.
 On some runway looks, the breasts of the models were fully exposed.
 The form-fitting cut of the trouser suits emphasised the bodies of the models, and the use of masculine elements for womenswear subversively played up the sexual attractiveness of the traditional matador in a way that is often sidelined in Spanish culture.
 The juxtaposition of sexuality with violence and death and the tension between aggression and fragility were recurring themes in McQueen's work.

 The clothing in Twisted Bull was far more commercial than McQueen's typical designs, which tended to be more artistic than practical.
 Making the collection accessible and customer-focused was a business decision for McQueen, intended to drive sales for his first season with Gucci.
 McQueen stated that the overt sexuality of the collection was explicitly intended to push sales, saying: "It's romantic and it's hot sex.
 That's what makes the world go around and it's what sells clothes too."
 McQueen's commercial strategy seemingly paid off; Gucci president Domenico De Sole reported that the brand saw a 400 per cent increase in sales compared to previous collections.